MicrosoftDocs/power-platform/power-platform/admin/preview-october-2019-updates.md

 To enable 2019 release wave 2 early access features for Dynamics 365 for Marketing:

 1. Opt in for early access on the environment where your Marketing instance is running, as described in [How do I enable the 2019 release wave 2 updates](#how-do-i-enable-the-2019-release-wave-2-updates).
 2. Run the Marketing setup wizard to update your instance to the August 2019 release.
-This will install both the August 2019 production update and the early-access features when you run it on an environment where early access is already enabled.
+This will install both the August 2019 production update and the early-access features when you run it on an environment where early access is enabled.
 For instructions, see [Re-run the Marketing setup wizard](https://docs.microsoft.com/dynamics365/customer-engagement/marketing/re-run-setup).

-> [!NOTE]
-> If you update your Marketing app to the August 2019 release _before_ opting in for early access, then you must re-run the Marketing setup wizard after opting-in to install and enable the early-access features.

 For an overview of early access features being offered for Marketing, plus links to detailed documentation, see the August 2019 release announcement for Marketing.

 ## FAQ

-### When will the 2019 release wave 2 features be enabled for customers who did not opt in to the preview?
+### When will the 2019 release wave 2 features be enabled?

 Starting October 5, 2019, we will enable the 2019 release wave 2 features (end user impacting only) across our global customer base.
 Your environment/org will be updated during one of the [maintenance windows](https://docs.microsoft.com/dynamics365/customer-engagement/admin/policies-communications#maintenance-timeline) over a weekend, starting on the dates listed below.
 The specific dates that the update will occur will be published in the [Message Center](https://docs.microsoft.com/dynamics365/customer-engagement/admin/policies-communications#maintenance-timeline), and each post will include the date, maintenance window, and a link to the Weekly Release Notes that contain the list of optimizations, fixes, and enhancements.
 Each environment/org should see the new features and build numbers by Monday morning, local time.